 The latest release is called Guilin.
 Presently, we are evolving towards 5G networks.
 During the Frankfurt release, end-to-end network slicing is further expanded.
 It enables the flexible slicing of network resources into virtual networks.
 It is similar to the SDN/NVF architecture discussed above, wherein resources spawned by a single unit are divided and allocated optimally.

-A significant feature includes support for the A1interface (O-RAN A1-AP v1.
-1), leading to greater ONAP and O-RAN Software Community harmonisation.
+A significant feature includes support for the A1 interface (O-RAN, A1-AP v1.
+1), leading to greater ONAP and O-RAN Software Community harmonization.
 It means that ONAP can now manage multiple A1 targets with different versions using an A1 Policy Management Service.

 Other enhancements include: